 It’s been two years since the Vuelta last visited Luintra.
 That finale was marked by the Pombar-climb, a 2 kilometres ascent at 7.5% with steepest ramps of 9%.
-Simon Yatres went out on his own, gobbled up early attacker Mathias Frank, and soloed to victory.
-Over the Pombar-climb there were 3.6 kilometres remaining – firstly a flat and with 2 kilometres to go a steep drop, while the last 500 metres were a false flat.
+Simon Yates attacked in the main group, gobbled up early attacker Mathias Frank, and soloed to victory.
+Over the Pombar-climb there were 3.6 kilometres remaining – firstly a flat and with 2 kilometres to go a downhill section, that ran to a 500 metres false flat run-in to the line.

 The finale of 2018’s 11th stage is exactly the same.

 But before that the riders face a long, hard and hilly day in the saddle.
-The Puerto de Padornelo is the first climb (6.5 kilometres at 3.7%), and on it goes via the Alto de Covelo (9.3 kilometres at 3.6%), Alto de Trives (11 kilometres at 4%), Alto de Santigueiro (15.5 kilometres at 3.2%), and a host of non-categorized hills in between those KOMs.
+The Puerto de Padornelo is the first climb (6.5 kilometres at 3.7%), and on it goes via the Alto de Covelo (9.3 kilometres at 3.6%), Alto de Trives (11 kilometres at 4%), Alto del Mirador de Cabezoas (15.5 kilometres at 3.2%), and a host of non-classified hills in between those KOMs.

-The Alto de Santigueiro is crested with 18 kilometres remaining before the riders fly on descent to the abovementioned finale.
+The Mirador the Cabezoas is crested with 17.8 kilometres remaining before the riders fly on descent to the above-mentioned finale.

 The backdrop in the last kilometres is breathtaking.
 The narrow road meanders next to the River Sil.
 The area is known as Ribeira Sacra, famous for its wines.

-Vuelta a España 2018 stage 11: Route map, height profile, and more
+Vuelta a España 2018 stage 11: Route maps, height profiles, and more